 In the state of Ohio, there are two options for filing a case about an injury from a dog: strict liability and negligence.
-The strict liability option does not require proof that an owner or caretaker of the dog was negligent.
+The strict liability option does not require proof that the owner or caretaker of the dog was negligent.
 Ohio case law provides for the negligence option, which requires evidence that the dog’s handler was careless or acted with malice.

-Answers To The Four Most-Asked Questions
+Answers To The Four Most Asked Questions

 Do I have a dog bite claim?

 Every case is different.
-However, if a dog attacked or bit you or a child it’s very likely you have a case.
+However, if a dog attacked or bit you or a child, it’s very likely you have a case.
 Why?
 Because Ohio is what is known as a “strict liability state,” this means the state holds the owner responsible for the dog’s behavior.